sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-contest-exploration.md

 ## Model Evaluation

 Due to the significant imbalance in the target variable, the contest does not use accuracy for evaluation of performance.
-If accuracy were used a simple prediction of always "benign" would achieve a score of $$9\%+$$.
+If accuracy were used a simple prediction of always "benign" would achieve a score of $$98\%+$$.
 Rather, the area under the receiver operating characteristic curve is used.
-That is quite the mouth-full so $$AUC-ROC$$ is the shortened version.
+That is quite the mouth-full so AUC-ROC is the shortened version.

 Firstly, the ROC curve has false positive rate on the $$x$$-axis and true positive rate on the $$y$$-axis.
 The curve is given by varying the threshold to determine whether a prediction is negative or positive.
 For each test case the model to be evaluated will produce a value between $$0$$ and $$1$$ representing the probability of a test case being positive (malignant).
 The threshold determines for what probabilities we consider this to be a positive or negative prediction.
 Of course, often a threshold of $$0.5$$ will be chosen but $$0.5$$ does not have to be used.

 A perfect classifier's ROC curve would be right angled, going from the origin to the top-left corner of the plot and then horizontally across to the top-right corner.
 This is because a perfect classifier would have probability $$0$$ for all negative cases and probability 1 for all positives.
 This would give a false positive rate of $$0$$ and true positive rate of $$1$$ for all thresholds and this curve would have an area of $$1$$ under it.
 Any non-perfect classifier will have an ROC curve with area less than below.

-In this contest, the top submissions on the public leaderboard have $$AUC-ROC > 0.97$$, so accurate predicitons are at least possible.
+In this contest, the top submissions on the public leaderboard have AUC-ROC $$> 0.97$$, so accurate predicitons are at least possible.
 Though many of these submissions will be overfitting the test set.
 Kaggle does not assess predicitons on the full test set and once the competition is over, will assess contestants chosen 3 submissions on the full test set, so those overfit on the assessed test data should fall on the leaderboard.

 ## Exploration